[Last updated December 3, 2024]

 Get expert help with your application

-Many successful Veteran families work with third-party companies to apply for Aid and Attendance because of the application’s long and complex process.
-In addition to preparing the required financial, health, and military service information, claimants must complete the application form — which is over 30 pages long.
+Many successful Veteran families work with third-party companies to apply for Aid and Attendance because the application process is long and complex.
+In addition to preparing the required financial, health, and military service information, claimants must complete the application form, which is over 30 pages long.

 Third-party companies that know VA’s process and criteria can be valuable in helping navigate the application process.
 Companies like ElderLife Financial Services can offer expert help with this complex application to help you get approval and start receiving benefits as quickly as possible.
 ElderLife Financial partners with AidandAttendance.com, a technology company specializing in helping families apply for the benefit and simplifying the application process.
 The company’s online application guides applicants through the process and provides a completed document to print, sign, and send to VA by fax or mail.
 The company also offers a premium service that has a specialist review the application before the family submits it to help ensure the applicant has completed it thoroughly.